LionelBeato/go-emulator/README.md

 # How to run

-If you have Go installed you may run this application with the following command in the root of this project at your terminal:
+If you have Go installed you may run this application with the following command at the root of this project:

 ```bash
 go run .